-James F. Hankinson is a Director of Shoppers Drug Mart Corporation.
+James F. Hankinson is a corporate Director.
 He was the President and Chief Executive Officer of Ontario Power Generation Inc. from 2005 until his retirement in 2009.
+He has broad management experience in energy, transportation, resource and manufacturing-based businesses.
+Mr. Hankinson is a Director of ENMAX Corporation, a private company.
 He served as President and Chief Executive Officer of New Brunswick Power Corporation from 1996 to 2002.
 In 1973, he joined Canadian Pacific Limited and served as President and Chief Operating Officer from 1990 to 1995.
-Mr. Hankinson is Chairman of the Corporate Governance Committee.
+Mr. Hankinson is a Chartered Professional Accountant.